BenVanZyl/SnowStorm/src/SnowStorm/README.md

  - Beta: GetById<T> methods added to reduce the need for query objects.
  - Beta: GetAll<T> method to get all the rows from a table.
 This will reduce the need for query classes for reference data like dropdowns.

+ 2025-09-01 (3.0.0)
+ - BREAKING CODE!
+ - implemented .Net 9.
+ - Complete rewrite and restructure of the code.
+ - The aim here is to provide the minimal code to make this work and easier to understand.
+ -